New physics searches with heavy-ion collisions at the LHC: Introduction

-The purpose of this document is to summarize various BSM search possibilities accessible at the LHC in the HI mode, and thereby provide novel arguments to prolong the HI programme beyond the LHC Run-4.
-New physics searches that are competitive (or, at least, complementary) with $pp$ studies at the LHC are listed in Table~\ref{tab:BSM_particles}, and succinctly presented hereafter.
-This list is not comprehensive, but is representative of the type of processes that are attractive and possible with ions from the perspective of new-physics searches.
-After a summary of the LHC heavy-ion performance of current and future runs (Section~\ref{sec:accelerator}), the document is organized along the following four BSM production mechanisms: \begin{enumerate}[label=\arabic*)] \item Ultraperipheral $\gamma\gamma$ collisions (UPCs), producing, e.g.\ axion-like particles (ALPs), Section~\ref{sec:UPC}. \item ``Schwinger'' production through strong classical EM fields, producing, e.g.\ monopoles, Section~\ref{sec:EM}. \item Hard scattering processes, producing, e.g.\ displaced signals from new LLPs, Section~\ref{sec:hard_scatt}. \item Thermal production in the quark-gluon-plasma (QGP), producing, e.g.\ sexaquarks, Section~\ref{sec:thermal}. \end{enumerate} Processes 1), 2), and 4) explicitly use a BSM production mechanism that is unique (or significantly enhanced compared to the $pp$ mode) in HI collisions, whereas in processes of the type 3), it is the comparatively reduced pileup backgrounds that renders HI collisions interesting. \ifnotarxiv In addition, detailed studies in proton-nucleus and light-ion collisions are needed as a baseline for astrophysics BSM searches, as well as to explain several anomalies observed in ultra-high-energy cosmic ray data (Section~\ref{sec:CR}). \fi
+The purpose of this document is to summarise various novel BSM search possibilities accessible at the LHC in the HI mode, and thereby provide new arguments that strengthen the motivations to prolong the HI programme beyond the LHC Run-4 (\ie\ after 2029).
+A selection of new physics (NP) searches that are competitive with (or, at least, complementary to) $pp$ studies at the LHC are listed in Table~\ref{tab:BSM_particles}, and succinctly presented hereafter.
+This list is not comprehensive, but is representative of the type of processes that are attractive and accessible with ions from the perspective of BSM searches.
+After a summary of the LHC heavy-ion performance of current and future runs (Section~\ref{sec:accelerator}), the document is organised along the following four BSM production mechanisms: \begin{enumerate}[label=\arabic*)] \item Ultraperipheral $\gamma\gamma$ collisions (UPCs), producing, \eg, axion-like particles (ALPs), Section~\ref{sec:UPC}. \item ``Schwinger'' production through strong classical EM fields, producing, \eg, monopoles, Section~\ref{sec:EM}. \item Hard scattering processes, producing, \eg, displaced signals from new LLPs, Section~\ref{sec:hard_scatt}. \item Thermal production in the quark-gluon-plasma (QGP), producing, \eg, sexaquarks, Section~\ref{sec:thermal}. \end{enumerate} Processes 1), 2), and 4) explicitly use a BSM production mechanism that is unique in HI collisions (or significantly enhanced compared to the $pp$ mode), whereas in processes of the type 3), it is the comparatively reduced pileup backgrounds that renders HI collisions interesting.
+In addition, detailed studies in proton-nucleus and light-ion collisions are needed as a baseline for astrophysics BSM searches, as well as to explain several anomalies observed in ultra-high-energy cosmic ray data (Section~\ref{sec:CR}).